How to Register to Vote

 Wisconsin law requires every qualified voter to maintain a current voter registration before voting in an election.
 Therefore, you must complete a voter registration application if you are a new Wisconsin voter, your name and/or residential address has changed since you last registered to vote, or if you have not voted in the past four (4) years.

-If you are uncertain of your voter registration name, address or status, you can go to
+If you are uncertain of your voter registration name, address or status, you can go to My Vote Wisconsin

 and select "Regular Voter" to look up your voter record.

 As of April 4, 2014, Act 182 requires that all voters provide a document establishing their proof of residence as part of the voter registration application.
 This requirement applies to ALL electors who are not military or permanent overseas voters.
 More information on what constitutes valid proof of residency can be found below.

 The City of Milwaukee provides four (4) opportunities for completing and updating your voter registration: by mail, at any Milwaukee Public Library, at City Hall or at your voting site on Election Day.

 Please Note: Close of Registration

 Registration by mail and at Milwaukee Public Libraries ends 20 days prior to each election (or the third Wednesday before each election).
 This is referred to as the “close of registration” date.
 You may still register to vote at City Hall during the 20 days before an election or at your voting site on Election Day.